 Introduction: For women who have the option, lumpectomy (also called breast conserving surgery) plus radiation therapy is as effective as mastectomy for treating early breast cancer.

 Studies show there is no difference in overall survival between women treated with either method.

 Learn about the strengths and weaknesses of different types of studies.

+Changed text - Introduction: For women who have the option, lumpectomy (also called breast conserving surgery) plus radiation therapy is as effective as mastectomy for treating early breast cancer.

+Studies show there's no difference in overall survival between women treated with either method.

+Learn about the strengths and weaknesses of different types of studies.